xiergo/DockQcomplex/README.md

 # Method
-Each of the predicted chains were greedily assigned to their nearest neighbour of the same sequence in the ground truth, as suggusted in AF-Multimer (refer to AF-Multimer SI Part 7.3.2).
-Two chains were defined as contacted as long as any heavy atom of one chain being within 5A of any heavy atom of the other chain.
-All chain pair with contacts were used to calculate DockQ in 'Two chains (Dimer)' mode with the code in (https://github.com/bjornwallner/DockQ).
-The averaged DockQ value was defined as the final DockQ for the protein complex.
+The predicted chains were assigned to their nearest neighbor of the same sequence in the ground truth in a greedy manner, as suggested in AF-Multimer (please refer to AF-Multimer SI Part 7.3.2).
+Two chains were considered in contact if any heavy atom of one chain was within 5A of any heavy atom of the other chain.
+The DockQ was calculated for all chain pairs with contacts in 'Two chains (Dimer)' mode using the code from (https://github.com/bjornwallner/DockQ).
+The final DockQ for the protein complex was defined as the average DockQ value.

 # Installation
 ```bash